networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 #### Prepare Environment

-Before starting this step, let's create a folder called apitoapi in each sub folder under ms_chain and copy everything from generated folder to the apitoapi.
-We are going to update apitoapi folder to have business logic to call another api and change the configuration to listen to different port.
-You can compare between generated and apitoapi to see what has been changed later on.
+Before starting this step, let's create a folder called httpchain in each sub folder under ms_chain and copy everything from generated folder to the httpchain.
+We are going to update httpchain folder to have business logic to call another api and change the configuration to listen to different port.
+You can compare between generated and httpchain to see what has been changed later on.

 ```
-cd ~/networknt/light-java-example/ms_chain/api_a
+cd ~/networknt/light-example-4j/rest/ms_chain/api_a
-cp -r generated apitoapi
+cp -r generated httpchain
-cd ~/networknt/light-java-example/ms_chain/api_b
+cd ~/networknt/light-example-4j/rest/ms_chain/api_b
-cp -r generated apitoapi
+cp -r generated httpchain
-cd ~/networknt/light-java-example/ms_chain/api_b
+cd ~/networknt/light-example-4j/rest/ms_chain/api_c
-cp -r generated apitoapi
+cp -r generated httpchain
-cd ~/networknt/light-java-example/ms_chain/api_d
+cd ~/networknt/light-example-4j/rest/ms_chain/api_d
-cp -r generated apitoapi
+cp -r generated httpchain

 ```

-Now we have apitoapi folder copied from generated and all updates in this step will be in apitoapi folder.
+Now we have httpchain folder copied from generated and all updates in this step will be in httpchain folder.

 #### API D
-Let's take a look at the PathHandlerProvider.java in ms_chain/api_d/apitoapi/src/main/java/io/swagger/
+Let's take a look at the PathHandlerProvider.java in ms_chain/api_d/httpchain/src/main/java/com/networknt/apid

 ```
-package io.swagger;
+package com.networknt.apid;

 import com.networknt.config.Config;
 import com.networknt.server.HandlerProvider;